osm-extender/osm/README.md

 ## Parts of the OSM API currently NOT supported (may not be an exhaustive list):

+See the [Roadmap page in the wiki](https://github.com/robertgauld/osm/wiki/Roadmap) for more details.

   * SMS:
     * Retrieval of delivery reports [issue 54]
     * Sending a message [issue 54]